StefRuseva88/integration-tests-ASP.NET/README.md

 ---

-## About
+## About:
 This project demonstrates how to test the integration of an ASP.Net WEB API with a SQL Server database.
 It covers various aspects of integration testing using Entity Framework and NUnit.

-## Technologies Used
+## Technologies Used:
 - **SQL Server**: Database management and integration.
 - **REST API**: Designing and testing RESTful services.
 - **Entity Framework**: ORM for database interactions.
 - **NUnit Tests**: Writing and executing unit and integration tests for .NET applications.
 - **ASP.Net**: Building and testing web applications.

-## Project Structure Overview
+## Project Structure Overview:

-The application under test is **"Homies"**: A friendly neighbourhood application.
+The application under test is **"Homies"**: A friendly neighbourhood ASP.Net application.
 The main components of the project are as follows:

 1. **Homies.program.cs**: This file contains the main logic of the application, responsible for initializing and running the program.